Coastal Fisheries Toolkit

-On behalf of The Nature Conservancy, we’ve built and launched a Coastal Fisheries Toolkit.
-This toolkit addresses common challenges in small scale fisheries management by functionalizing tried and true principles of fisheries management.
-The toolkit allows users to input information about their fishery context, in order to evaluate the tradeoffs in real time.
-Complex fisheries concepts are all distilled so that users can engage with material that was previously only accessible to fisheries scientists.
+On behalf of The Nature Conservancy, we continue to build and maintain Fisheries Toolkit, or FishKit.
+The toolkit allows users to input information about their fishery and is used to evaluate the decision-making tradeoffs in real time.
+Complex fisheries concepts are made accessible to users so that they can engage in fisheries science.
 The toolkit addresses:

 • Species life histories